- La Farnesina Museum

 Only few minutes away there is Piazza Campo dei fiori, with the statue of Giordano Bruno, famous for its, fruit, vegetable, and flower market, has a joyful atmosphere and boasts innumerable cafes and restaurants.

-Admission fees: La Farnesina: 5 euro (closed on Sundays)
+- Admission fees: La Farnesina: 10 euros (closed on Sundays)